j-ulrich/release-it-regex-bumper/README.md

 **Since:** 1.1.0

 A path or an array of paths to files where the new version is written to.
-This option behaves the same as the `out.file` option but allows specifing multiple files or patterns.
+This option behaves the same as the `out.file` option but allows specifying multiple files or patterns.
 Accordingly, the entries are also parsed with [fast-glob](https://github.com/mrmlnc/fast-glob):

 ```json